JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/unit-testing-for-resharper-users/index.md

 ## General Overview

 Rider can run all your favorite unit testing frameworks like **[NUnit](https://nunit.org/)**, **[XUnit](https://xunit.net/)**, and **[MSTest](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest)** by utilizing the [`Microsoft.NET.Test.Sdk`](https://www.nuget.org/packages/Microsoft.NET.Test.Sdk/) package.
 The presence of this package allows Rider to discover test fixtures and individual unit tests.
 Like ReSharper, Rider will denote discovered test structures in the gutter of a unit test file, except that Rider uses a different set of icons.
-Rider uses green **Run** buttons, while Resharper uses unit test icons.
+Rider uses green **Run** buttons, while ReSharper uses unit test icons.

 ![Comparison between ReSharper and Rider unit testing icons](./editor-comparison.png)